-The Group performed impairment testing on its right-of-use assets with a carrying value of P198.2 million as of December 31, 2020, by assessing its recoverable amount through estimation of its value in use.
+The Group performed impairment testing on its right-of-use assets with a carrying value of P1,360.0 million and P1,034.9 million as of December 31, 2021 and 2020, respectively, by assessing its recoverable amount through estimation of its value in use.
 Based on the impairment testing, there is no impairment loss on the Group's hotel and resorts right-of-use assets (see Note 3).